Human relations at work: a complete guide for modern teams

 Despite good intentions, many classic company-organized initiatives miss the mark in today’s hybrid world.
 Large, impersonal events can feel awkward or forced, leaving introverts or remote workers on the sidelines.
 Hybrid isolation—where employees feel disconnected from both office and home—remains a stubborn challenge.
 And generic activities rarely account for individual interests, schedules, or comfort levels.

 Neroia is reimagining human relations at work by harnessing AI to foster authentic, organic connections.
 Instead of planning big, one-size-fits-all gatherings, Neroia’s platform curates micro-events—small group activities like yoga sessions, cycling meetups, or cultural exchanges—tailored to employees’ real interests and availability.
 The result?
 People effortlessly discover colleagues with shared passions, breaking down silos and sparking genuine relationships.
-For more on how AI is transforming workplace culture, see Harvard Business Review's analysis.

 In pilot programs, such as at OHB, Neroia’s AI orchestrated company runs and yoga sessions, coordinating timing and matching participants through chat-based nudges.
 The platform’s seamless integration with engagement tools (like Slack, pulse surveys, and recognition platforms) ensures that every event is relevant, inclusive, and easy to join.
 Anonymized analytics give HR leaders insight into participation and relational health, all while safeguarding employee privacy within a secure, closed community.

-How Neroia’s Approach Aligns with 2025 Trends
+How Neroia’s approach aligns with 2025 trends

 Modern employees crave psychological safety, inclusive experiences, and a sense of well-being at work.
 Neroia’s AI-driven platform is built for these priorities: